dancer1325/prometheus/tsdb/docs/format/wal.md

 # WAL Disk Format

+* goal
-This document describes the official Prometheus WAL format.
+  * official Prometheus WAL format

 The write ahead log operates in segments that are numbered and sequential, and are limited to 128MB by default.